Arpita-deb/Sales_Data_Analysis/README.md

 I extracted the month and year from the order date for future calculation and visualization using MONTH and YEAR function.
 The MONTH function returned numerical values for each month (1-12).
 So, using TEXT function, I converted the number into month name.
 The function is - =TEXT(F41*29, "mmmm").

-I also calculated the quarter by using ROUNDUP(MONTH(A2)/3,0) formula.

-### Merging of columns from other datasets
+### Merging columns from other datasets

 Our working data is the sales_order_sheet and along with the quantitative data(cost, profit, quantity etc), we also need qualitative data (e.g., product name, sales representative, region, customer name etc).
-Therefore, using VLOOKUP I merged these columns with our sales_order_sheet -
+To merge the sales_order_sheet with other sheets (e.g products, sales persons, region and customers) I used VLOOKUP.
+I incorporated the following columns into my final sales dataset -

 * customer_name from *customer_sheet*
 * sales_representative from *sales_team_sheet*